Ising Disks: Topology Preserving Glauber Dynamics: Planar Clumps

 We adopt the same terminology we introduced previously for the rectangular configuration.
 That is, we say a cubical set \emph{has a double-deck (configuration)} if it includes a translation or rotation of a double deck at $(0,0)$. \end{definition}

 \begin{definition}[Human Configuration] The cubical set \emph{Human configuration}, named after its resemblance to the silhouette of the human body, is shown in Figure~\ref{Humanfig}.
 The cross signs in the figure indicate that for a subset of a cubical set to be counted as Human, the corresponding locations should be empty in the cubical set.
 We use the same terminology regarding the inclusion of a Human configuration as we described for previous configurations.
 Note that, in contrast to the rectangle and double-deck configurations, Human also requires some locations outside of its borders be unoccupied.
-Furthermore, Human is 1-collapsible since the neighborhood of the cube with the center $(0,-2)$ is collapsible.
+Furthermore, Human is 1-indentable since the community of the cube centered at $(0,-2)$ is indentable, which is implied by that there is no cube at $(0,-3)$.

 \end{definition}